lemire/FastBitSet.js/README.md

 operations (union, difference, intersection).

 The FastBitSet.js implementation optimizes for speed, leveraging commonly available features like typed arrays.
-It can be several times faster than competitive alternatives.It is also entirely dynamic, and has functions to minimize the memory usage.
+It can be several times faster than competitive alternatives.
+It is also entirely dynamic, and has functions to minimize the memory usage.
 It should be supported by most of the modern browsers and JavaScript engines.
 It is ideal for maintaining sets of integers when performance matters.

 License: Apache License 2.0